saint-james-fr/strapi_ruby/README.md

 #### Gracefuly degrade errors when they happen

-One way to handle errors and gracefuly degrade is using `.escape_empty_answer`.
+One way to handle errors and gracefuly degrade is using `.escape_empty_answer` and use a block to nest your data accessing code.

 ##### Definition